MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 > [!NOTE]
 > This feature is currently rolling out for preview.

-To manage enterprise secure AI settings for a profile, select the configuration profile you want to work with and then select the **Customization settings** pivot.
-You can configure AI related policies on this page.
-Any policy that's edited on this page will appear in the **Policies** pivot for that profile.
-You can configure policies for Copilot, as well as other policies that incorporate the use of AI.
-If you edit a policy on his page that already has a policy value, the new edit will override the existing value.
+To manage AI settings for a profile, navigate to the **enterprise secure AI** tab.
+You can configure AI related settings on this page.
+Once any setting is edited on this page, all of the configurations will appear in the **Policies** tab in that profile.
+If you edit a setting on this page that already has an existing configuration, the new edit will override the existing value.

 ##### Manage settings for Copilot

 The page will detect whether your organization has access to Copilot and the Microsoft Edge sidebar.
 Based on this information, one of the following states will exist:

-- If Copilot and the Microsoft Edge sidebar are enabled, all policy settings in this section will be available to configure.
+- If Copilot and the Microsoft Edge sidebar are enabled, all settings in this section will be available to configure.

 - If Copilot is enabled and the Microsoft Edge sidebar is disabled, the unapplicable settings will be disabled.
 However, the option to enable the sidebar will appear, and if enabled, will unlock the ability to configure the now applicable setting.

-- If Copilot is disabled, all policy settings in this section won't be available to configure.
+- If Copilot is disabled, all settings in this section won't be available to configure.

-- If it can't be identified that Copilot is enabled for your organization, the default policy settings for this section will pertain and won't be available to configure.
+- If it can't be identified that Copilot is enabled for your organization, the default settings for this section will apply and won't be available to configure.

 ##### Manage settings for other AI features

-The settings in this section correspond to a Microsoft Edge browser policy that incorporates the use of AI.
-When a setting is configured for the first time, the updated value will appear in the **Policies** pivot for that configuration profile.
+The settings in this section let you configure Microsoft Edge settings that involve the use of AI.
 To configure a setting:

 1. Check/uncheck the box corresponding to the setting that you want to enable/disable respectively.
-1. Select **Save changes**.
+2. Select **Save changes.** The settings in this section allow you to configure Microsoft Edge settings that involve the use of AI.

 <!-- =================================================== -->
 ## Configure Microsoft Edge to use a configuration profile